Tracking discontinuities in parameter space: Monodromies in Feynman parameter space

 To illustrate the key ideas, we introduce a running example, an asymmetric one-loop triangle with three scales, which we denote by $\I^{\trithree}_{\tri}$:

 For this triangle, we have the Symanzik polynomials

 and the Feynman integral in $\D=4-2\epsilon$ dimensions evaluates to \cite{Abreu:2015zaa}

+where $\text{Li}_2$ is the dilogarithm function, ${}_2F_1$ is the Gauss hypergeometric function, and $F_1$ is the first Appell hypergeometric function.
 As we can see from the expansion in $\epsilon$, this triangle is finite in four dimensions.
 Since we will eventually consider divergent integrals, we consider also the weight 3 terms in the series expansion in $\epsilon$.\footnote{In this paper, we assign $\epsilon$ a weight of 0, not $-1$ which is sometimes conventional in discussing functions of uniform transcendental weight.}

 From these expressions, we can work out the symbols.
 At weight 2 (i.e.\ in $\D=4$), it is

 while the $\mathcal{O}(\epsilon)$ term at weight 3 has the symbol

 To illustrate the cut integration contours of $\I^{\trithree}_{\tri}$, we set $\alpha_3=1-\alpha_1-\alpha_2$ so that we can plot them in the plane of $\alpha_1$ and $\alpha_2$.
 In the region of phase space where $p^2<m_1^2, m_{1}^2>0, ~m_{2}^2>0$, which we denote by $R_0$, the integral has no discontinuities, and the variety $\F=0$ does not intersect the interior of the standard simplex.
 In short, because $\F$ is always positive within the integration domain, the integral has no branch cuts in the $R_0$ region.